Have you been wondering about Turkey’s national dish? I’ve got you covered!

 These are incredibly easy to prepare and when you use fresh onions, you will get the best flavor.

 Köfte kebabs are an iconic dish of Turkish cuisine and are commonly made from ground beef, lamb, or a combination of the two.

 Köfte kebabs are usually shaped into small oval shapes and grilled until cooked through.

 They can be served with vegetables like peppers and onions, as well as other accompaniments such as French fries.

-While recipes for this delicious dish vary slightly between regions, there are some common ingredients shared in all versions, including onion, garlic, parsley, and cumin.
+While recipes for this delicious dish vary slightly between the regions of Turkey, there are some common ingredients shared in all versions, including onion, garlic, parsley, and cumin.

 Paprika is also often used to add flavor and color.
 Salt is added to taste to enhance the overall flavor profile of the Köfte kebab.